 The Implementation Regulation of Job Creation Bill (Omnibus Law) has been opened for public consultation.
 There are four Government Regulations (GR) under the Employment Cluster:

 Orders have started to increase even the situation has not returned to that of before the pandemic.
 The factories only use some parts of their production capacity.
-In our discussions with suppliers, we have heard that the current situation has made them very uncertain, including about how to respond to the government regulations that keep changing over time.
+In our discussions with suppliers in early January 2021, we heard that the current situation has made them very uncertain, including about how to respond to the government regulations that keep changing over time and are issued by various government levels (central, provincial and district).
 The orders are available until March 2021.

 SMEs that have no bank loans can apply for cash assistance for productive business (Banpres PUM) at their nearest SME Office.
 After the verification process, the government will transfer IDR 2.4 million (EUR 141) to SME bank accounts with Bank Rakyat Indonesia (BRI).
 SMEs can also get interest subsidies of 3-6% for 6 months, depending on the amount of the loan.
 Kindly check here for more information: https://eform.bri.co.id/bpum

 In 2021, the government will continue the Pre-Working Card programme that will provide free training for 4 months and IDR 1.15 million for workers as an incentive to participate in the training and a survey.
 The workers who received a Pre-Working Card in 2020 cannot join in 2021.
 To apply for the Pre-Working Card, workers shall follow the steps on https://www.prakerja.go.id/